CBILITY-PathSense/PathSense-Releases/README.md

 # PathSense-Releases

-Public releases for PathSense System and PathSense Daemon
+Public releases for PathSense System and PathSense Daemon.
+This is designed to be installed on PathSense devices only.
+Other debian-based devices may work but are not officially supported and will require building from source.

 ## Overview